valdelaseras/pedestal/README.md

 # Pedestal [WIP]

-A basic SCSS 'pedestal' to accelerate new project setups.
+An SCSS/SMACCS 'pedestal' to accelerate your workflow.

-Pedestal provides a style foundation to work from, with an easy-to-implement responsive, flexible, consistent layout and clean overall look.
-Some variables are provided that can be overridden, then just sprinkle your own awesome, custom styles on top °˖✧◝(⁰▿⁰)◜✧˖°
+Pedestal provides a solid UI foundation, with an automatically responsive, flexible and consistent layout and clean overall look.
+Quickly configure some variables to adjust the base styles, then you can focus on the fun stuff and easily add your own unique flair by sprinkling your custom styles on top °˖✧◝(⁰▿⁰)◜✧˖°

 ## Installation